LLNL/axom/src/docs/sphinx/dev_guide/updating_tpls.rst

    $ xsu atk

-   .. note:: This command requires a certain level of permission.
+   .. note:: This command requires special access permissions.
+If you need them, contact the Axom team.

    Run the corresponding command for the system you are on::